Standard Terms and Conditions

 9. Governing law and competent court

 9.1.
-The legal relations between DVDW Advocaten and its clients are governed by the laws of the Netherlands.
+The legal relationship between DVDW and its clients are governed by the laws of the Netherlands.

 9.2.
-Any disputes between DVDW Advocaten and a client are subject to the exclusive jurisdiction of the competent courts in Amsterdam.
-Notwithstanding the foregoing, DVDW Advocaten has the right to submit disputes to the jurisdiction of the competent courts in the place of the client's residence or place of business.
+Any disputes between DVDW and a client are the exclusive jurisdiction of the competent courts in Amsterdam.
+Notwithstanding the foregoing, DVDW has the right to submit disputes to the jurisdiction of the competent court in the client’s place of residence or place of business.

 9.3.
-These Standard Terms and Conditions are available in several languages; in case of any inconsistency between or disagreement about the contents and scope of the Dutch text and that of any translation, the Dutch text is binding.
+These Standard Terms and Conditions are available in several languages; in the event of any inconsistency between or disagreement about the substance and meaning of the Dutch text and that of any translation, the Dutch text is binding.